ialbert/genescape-central/docs/paper.md

 Web-based tools designed to visualize and filter gene ontology data include `AmiGO` [@AmiGO] and `QuickGO` [@QuickGO].
 Command line tools like `goatools` [@goatools] support GO term lineage visualization.
 R packages like `topGO` [@topGO] implement GO structure visualizations of enriched GO terms.
 We are unaware of locally installable software that specifically allows for interactive filtering and visualization of gene ontology derived on gene lists.

-GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context represented by the Gene Ontology.
+GeneScape is a Python package that allows users to visualize a list of genes in the functional context represented by the Gene Ontology

-GeneScape is distributed both as a command-line tool and as GUI-enabled standalone software via the [Shiny platform][shiny] [@shiny], thus making it accessible to a wide range of users.
+GeneScape is distributed both as a command-line tool and as GUI-enabled standalone software via the [Shiny platform][shiny] [@shiny], making it accessible to a wide range of users.

 ![GeneScape as a Shiny App \label{fig:shiny}](images/gs_web_interface.png)

 [shiny]: https://shiny.posit.co/

-GeneScape comes with a number of prebuilt databases for model organisms including the human, mouse, rat, fruitfly and zebrafish genomes.
+GeneScape is distributed with several prebuilt databases for model organisms including the human, mouse, rat, fruitfly and zebrafish genomes.
 To study additional organisms, users must download GAF files from the Gene Ontology website and create custom databases using the `build` subcommand:

 ```
 genescape build --gaf mydata.gaf.gz --index mydata.index.gz